xinyuliu12/xinyuliu12.github.io/index.md

 ## Experience
 * I was a PhD student co-advised by Dr. Alessandro Orso and Dr. Joy Arulraj at **Georgia Tech**.
-My research projects led to 2 publications at a top-tier conference and received 2 research fundings.
+My research projects received 2 research fundings and led to 2 publications at a top-tier conference.

 * I TA'ed CS-6300 Software Development Process class at **Georgia Tech** for 3 semesters.